aspose-slides/Aspose.Slides-API-References/english/php-java/masterslide/applyexternalthemetodependingslides/_index.md

 ---
 title: applyExternalThemeToDependingSlides
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 10
 url: /php-java/masterslide/applyexternalthemetodependingslides/
 ---

-## applyExternalThemeToDependingSlides(java.lang.String) method
+## applyExternalThemeToDependingSlides(String fname)  method

  Creates a new master slide based on the current one, applying an external theme to it and applies the created master slide to all dependent slides.